dudelguy/Fire_Propagation/README.md

 <img src="https://github.com/user-attachments/assets/4db1bc37-053d-4472-9df9-6055a6050dc4" width=75% height=75%>
 </p>

-### 3. Calcualte convex hull
+### 3. Calculate convex hull
-A convex hull is calculated for all active fire detection points of the same aquisition time.
-According to the active fire detection algorithm devloped by [Schroeder and Gigilio 2016](https://viirsland.gsfc.nasa.gov/PDF/VIIRS_activefire_375m_ATBD.pdf), thermal anomalies are based on temperature differences of the investigated pixel to its surrounding pixels.
-If larger areas are on fire, all surrounding pixels will show large temperature values as well, and, as a result, no anomaly will be detected and the pixel will not be classified as an active fire pixel.
-In these cases, only the edges of a fire will be detected as active, although the area in between potentially burns, too.
-To account for these situations, the convex hull was calculated and all affected pixels were assumed to be burning.
+A convex hull is calculated for all active fire detection points of the same acquisition time.
+According to the active fire detection algorithm developed by [Schroeder and Gigilio 2016](https://viirsland.gsfc.nasa.gov/PDF/VIIRS_activefire_375m_ATBD.pdf), thermal anomalies are based on temperature differences of the investigated pixel to a defined number of surrounding pixels.
+If larger areas are on fire, all surrounding pixels show large temperature values as well, and, as a result, no anomaly will be detected and the pixel will not be classified as an active fire pixel.
+In such cases, only the edges of a fire area will be detected as active, although the area in between potentially burns, too.
+To account for these situations, the convex hull was calculated and all affected pixel inside of this hull were assumed to be burning.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/57a57c88-137b-4ff2-b7e3-3c684f93d332" width=65% height=65%>